Music Library

 For song collections like Albums, Artists, Genres, or Composers, the options menu includes the following actions.

-• Play all: Replaces the player queue with songs from the selected collection.
+• Play All — replaces the player queue with songs from the selected collection.

-• Play next: Adds the songs from this collection to the top of the player queue.
+• Play Next — adds the songs from this collection to the top of the player queue.

-• Play later: Appends the songs from this collection to the bottom of the player queue.
+• Play Later — appends the songs from this collection to the bottom of the player queue.

-• Enable offline mode: Downloads songs from this collection to local files.
-These downloaded songs will appear in the “Local Files” tab and the “Offline music” section of your music library.
-If new items are added to the collection on the server, they will be downloaded automatically to “Local Files.”
+• Enable Offline Mode — downloads songs from this collection to local files.
+Files appear in the Local Files tab and the Offline Music section.
+If new items are added to the collection on the server, they’ll be downloaded automatically.

 Selection Mode